Just a moment.

 Boilerplate layout — A question of readability vs. glanceability.

-The first iteration (Figure 4.1) was an attempt at amplifying the perception of progression, further mitigating errors, and trying to foster motivation by structuring the layout as an overall picture — placing high emphasis on textual instructions supported by natural reading behaviour.
+The first iteration (Figure 4.1) was an attempt at amplifying the perception of progression — placing high emphasis on textual instructions supported by natural reading behaviour.

 One layout wasn't necessarily better than the other per se, but reducing the amount of content seen at any given moment helped reduce potential for error.